RococoCoding/deprecated-labs31-family-promise-spokane-fe-a/README.md

 - Guest : A "head of household" arriving to or checked into the shelter as part of a family unit of some kind.

 and the following user stories:
-- All users should be able to view and update a user profile.
-- Guests should be able to check in to the shelter using a form.
-This form should be as simple and user-friendly as possible.
-We need to distinguish new guests from returning guests and log the check-in accordingly.
-- New guests should have a profile created for them.
-- Supervisors should be able to view all guests currently checked into the shelter.
-- Case Managers should be able to look up guests and log notes associated with ongoing case management.
-- Case Managers should be able to view and edit and Guests should be able to view those notes.
-Entries should be confidential between the case manager and the guest.
+- As a Supervisor I need guest signatures so I can confirm they agree to the rules and regulations.
+- As a Supervisor, I want access to predictive data so I can identify what areas/services to focus on for a successful outcome.
+- As a Guest I need an easy way to log in to my profile so I can view and update my information.
+- As an Executive Director, I need a dashboard to hold the relevant information so I can have ease of access.

 ### Key Features

-- Supervisors can Create guest profile
+- Supervisors can Create guest account
 - Case Manager can view guest profile
 - Case Manager can view the exit destination prediction
-- Guest can be flagged for mis conduct
+- Guest can be flagged for misconduct
-- notes can be added to guest's profile.
+- Notes can be added to guests' profiles
-- Guest can view their own profile.
+- Guest can view their own profile

+(Labs 31 Team Contributions)
+- Guests can sign documents through embedded signing with DocuSign
+- Guests can log in with Facebook or Google
+- Executive Director can view data science analytics visualizations through their dashboard

 # Tech Stack